HCoffman/hcoffman.github.io/_pages/resume.md

 * Familiar: Chisel, Haskell, Python, Java

 __Frameworks and Tools:__
-* RISC-V, Verdi, Vivado Design Suite, Yosys Open Synthesis Suite, TileLink, AMBA, Verilator Simulation Tool, Git, Unix, LaTeX
+* RISC-V, UVM, Verdi, AHB, APB, AXI, TileLink, Verilator Simulation Tool, Yosys Open Synthesis Suite, Git, Unix, LaTeX

 Notable Projects
 =====
+__Thesis: Bridging Intermediate Representations to Achieve Hardware Design Language Translation__
+* Designed and implemented novel translation techniques which bi-directionally map the FIRRTL intermediate representation (IR) to the LNAST IR.
+Used in the open-source hardware design framework, LiveHD.
+* Created a process that translates from LiveHD's internal graph-like representation for a hardware design to its abstract syntax tree-like representation.
+This facilitated the translation between low-level HDLs like Verilog to abstract, open-source HDLs like Chisel or Pyrope.
+* At the time of writing, this work performed at speeds between four to ten times faster than any other similar works.

 __RISC-V Pipeline__
 * Created an in-order five stage pipeline in Verilog.
 It executes any instructions in the 32I/64I set.
 Used dhrystone as a testbench.
 * After completion, used Yosys synthesis tool to optimize design.

-__Multi-Server Password Cracker__
-* Developed a C++ program that received a packet of hashed passwords then sent information to three other servers where they were to be solved.
-Also programmed each server with a multi-threaded algorithm that decoded up to 16 passwords at a time.
-* All network communication was via TCP.